 Unlike traditional vehicles, autonomous vehicles drive themselves very similarly.
-All the companies strive to turn the vehicle, apply the brakes and accelerate in the most optimal way (Wiseman, 2018c), so the driving is almost the same.
+All the companies strive to turn the vehicle, apply the brakes and accelerate in the most optimal way [59], so the driving is in point of fact almost the same.
 This way of driving can eliminate most of the traffic jams.
-The autonomous vehicles will even go on the road in a long line with a small distance from the vehicle ahead and at the same speed (Wiseman, 2018d).
-Such a long line of autonomous vehicles is called platoon (Goli & Eskandarian, 2020) and it looks like a train with many railroad cars; however, unlike a train, the components of the line can be easily split and after the split, each of them can go to another direction.
-In this state of affairs, the technology of platoons of autonomous vehicles will have prominent advantages over the railway system because a platoon of autonomous vehicle is much more flexible and can take any passenger to anywhere a road is presented, whereas a railway system are essentially unalterable and can take the passengers only from one predefined station to another predefined station (Wiseman, 2019b).
-(Cooper et al., 2017; Horn & Wang, 2017; Kshetri, 2020)
+The autonomous vehicles will even go on the road in a long line with a small distance from the vehicle ahead and at the same speed [60].
+Such a long line of autonomous vehicles is called platoon [61] and it looks like a train with many railroad cars; however, unlike a train, the components of the line can be easily split and after the split each of them can go to another direction.
+In this state of affairs, the technology of platoons of autonomous vehicles will have prominent advantages over the railway system because a platoon of autonomous vehicle is much more flexible and can take any passenger to anywhere a road is presented, whereas a railway system are essentially unalterable and can take the passengers only from one predefined station to another predefined station [62].